Zangeti/TextureBase/README.md

 **Use Cases**

-- Say you wanted to retexture all of the contents of *data/base/graphics/entity/*, but only upscale the contents of *data/base/graphics/entity/accumulator*.
+- **Say You Wanted to Retexture all of the Contents of *data/base/graphics/entity/*, but only Upscale the Contents of *data/base/graphics/entity/accumulator*.**
 	```lua
 	data = {
 		base = {